-And not only during the summer, but throughout the year!
-In a country full of coffee lovers freddo cappuccino and freddo espresso are the stars of the coffee scene.
+Has anyone ever visited Greece without noticing people sipping iced coffee at cafés?
+In a country full of coffee lovers, freddo cappuccino and freddo espresso are the stars of the coffee scene.

-These iconic beverages bring together the rich heritage of traditional Greek frappe (Greek iced coffee made with instant coffee granules and cold water) with a refreshing twist, offering a healthy dose of caffeine and the coolness of ice.
+These iconic drinks blend the rich heritage of traditional Greek frappe (an iced coffee made with instant coffee granules and cold water) with a refreshing twist, delivering a healthy dose of caffeine and the coolness of ice.

 To make an iced cappuccino coffee you'll need the following simple ingredients: